Hannibal: Name

 Hannibal was a common Semitic Phoenician-Carthaginian personal name.
 It is recorded in Carthaginian sources as ḥnbʿl (𐤇𐤍𐤁𐤏𐤋).
-It is a combination of the common Phoenician masculine given name Hanno with the Northwest Semitic Canaanite deity Baal (lit, "lord") a major god of the Carthaginian's ancestral homeland of Phoenicia in Western Asia.
+It is a combination of the common Phoenician masculine given name Hanno with the Northwest Semitic Canaanite deity Baal Hammon a major god of the Carthaginian's ancestral homeland of Phoenicia in Western Asia.
 Its precise vocalization remains a matter of debate.
 Suggested readings include Ḥannobaʿal, Ḥannibaʿl, or Ḥannibaʿal, meaning "Baʿal/The lord is gracious", "Baʿal Has Been Gracious", or "The Grace of Baʿal".
-It is equivalent to the fellow Semitic Hebrew name Haniel.

 Greek historians rendered the name as Anníbas (Ἀννίβας).
 The Phoenicians and Carthaginians, like many West Asian Semitic peoples, did not use hereditary surnames but were typically distinguished from others bearing the same name using patronymics or epithets.
-Although he is by far the most famous Hannibal, when further clarification is necessary he is usually referred to as "Hannibal, son of Hamilcar", or "Hannibal the Barcid", to his father, Hamilcar Barca.
+Although he is by far the most famous Hannibal, when further clarification is necessary he is usually referred to as "Hannibal, son of Hamilcar"; "Hannibal the Barcid", to his father, Hamilcar Barca; or very frequently, "Hannibal Barca".
 Barca (𐤁𐤓𐤒, brq) is a Semitic cognomen meaning "lightning" or "thunderbolt", a surname acquired by Hamilcar on account of the swiftness and ferocity of his attacks.
 Barca is cognate with similar names for lightning found among the Israelites, Assyrians, Babylonians, Arameans, Arabs, Amorites, Moabites, Edomites and other fellow Asiatic Semitic peoples.

 Although they did not inherit the surname from their father, Hamilcar's progeny are collectively known as the Barcids.
 Modern historians occasionally refer to Hannibal's brothers as Hasdrubal Barca and Mago Barca to distinguish them from the multitudes of other Carthaginians named Hasdrubal and Mago, but this practice is ahistorical and is rarely applied to Hannibal.

 Background and early career

 A quarter shekel of Carthage, perhaps minted in Spain.
-The obverse may depict Hannibal with the traits of a young Melqart.
+The obverse may depict Hannibal with the traits of a young Melqart (often associated with Herakles), although this is improbable.
+It is more likely that it simply depicts the god himself.
 The reverse features one of his famous war elephants.

 Hannibal was one of the sons of Carthaginian general and statesman Hamilcar Barca and an unknown mother.
 He was most likely born in Carthage, one of many Mediterranean regions colonised by the Canaanites from their homeland in Phoenicia.
 He had several sisters whose names are unknown and two brothers, Hasdrubal and Mago.
 His brothers-in-law were Hasdrubal the Fair and the Numidian king Naravas.
 He was still a child when his sisters married, and his brothers-in-law were close associates during his father's struggles in the Mercenary War and the Punic conquest of the Iberian Peninsula.

 After Carthage's defeat in the First Punic War, Hamilcar set out to improve his family's and Carthage's fortunes.
 With that in mind and supported by Gades, Hamilcar began the subjugation of the tribes of the Iberian Peninsula.
 Carthage was in such a poor state at the time that it lacked a navy able to transport his army; instead, Hamilcar had to march his forces across Numidia towards the Pillars of Hercules and then cross the Strait of Gibraltar.